djsoul6/Harlan_T_Wood/pub/What_if_We_Checked_the_Commons_into_Github/index.md

 Distributed version control is key to enabling massive knowledge sharing and collaboration.
 It gives individuals power over their content, a reliable way to manage it, and documents authorship in a cryptographically verifiable log to give credit where credit is due.

-Distributed version control must be learned by non programmers.

-What if not every brush stroke in the Mona Lisa were applied by Leonardo?
-What if every art school student could rewind the painting to where it was half done and finish it themselves?
-What if this new millenium saw new works of such significance with thousands of artists involved, all working in parallel, all merged together into one cultural artifact to embody lifetimes of creativity?
-Let's start with our creative commons and public domain text.
+What if this new millennium saw new works of great cultural significance with thousands of artists involved, all working in a hive of collaboration, all merged together into one cultural artifact to embody lifetimes worth of creativity?
+Let's start with our creative commons and public domain content.
+Let's start now.